pinpinroku/hultra/README.md

 > This option only applies to the `install` and the `update` commands.

 Mirror priority can be specified by a comma-separated list.
-Default is "gb,jade,wegfan,otobot".
+Default is "otobot,gb,jade,wegfan".

 | name    | location                      |
 |---------|-------------------------------|